rconan/SIMCEO/README.md

  * `tiptilt`: the wavefront finite difference average over the whole GMT pupil [arcsec]
  * `segment_tiptilt`: the wavefront finite difference average over each segment [arcsec]
  * `PSSn`: the normalized point source sensitivity

+ Attributes of the source and the wavefront sensor can be passed as outputs.

 ```yaml
 driver: